There’s no need to pack your camera away once the cold weather and snow arrives.

 This light dusting of snow/ice can have a spectacular effect on objects, landscapes, and even people.

-It’s always a good idea to take advantage of this weather condition and experiment by taking a variety of photos of different things.
+It’s always a good idea in photography to take advantage of this weather condition and experiment by taking a variety of photos of different things.

 The best time of the day to enjoy frosty conditions is in the morning because it often melts before lunch time.
 When the frost is combined with the light of dawn the images can be out of this world.

 Like individual snowflakes, frost also lends itself well to macro photography.
 Try taking a shot of the ice crystals for a prime example of this.

 If the dreary weather isn’t the greatest for landscape photography you can always try some winter macro shots.